robfatland/zero2x/Z2JH/README.md

     - Install Jupyter Hub
     - Administrate
     - Pay for it

 - What will this cost?
     - The Standard_D2s_v3 instance costs $0.11 / hour and we allocate three of them
         - This is not 'elastic': They are all always on unless we stop AKS; then no cost
     - [Here is the AKS cost calculator](https://azure.microsoft.com/en-us/pricing/calculator/?service=kubernetes-service)
     - Bottom line: As configured here (I believe) $256/month running 24/7
     - How many Users does this support?

 - Should I do Littlest Jupyter Hub or this one?

 - How do I put the AKS on a Start/Stop timer?

+- Is a *cluster* a collection of *nodes*?

+- If Kubernetes is container orchestration, why the extra step to Helm to manage Kubernetes?

+- What is a container-centric narrative of what happens here?
+    - We have some nodes (VMs) where the containers will live (inhabited by human researchers)
+    - We have some sort of persistent storage *away* from the nodes where the home directory of the User is freeze dried when not in use
+    - This implies that the container ***minus*** the home directory always begins an operational session in the same state
+    - ...and this implies that anything *installed* in the OS (outside the home directory) will be gone next time

 ## Notes from following K8 on Azure

-- Navigate to the Z2JH [AKS instructions](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/microsoft/step-zero-azure.html)
+- Navigate to the Azure-specific Z2JH [AKS instructions](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/microsoft/step-zero-azure.html)
 - Login to [Azure](https://portal.azure.com)
-- Choose the correct subscription (filter can obscure this) and verify that's where you are
+- Choose the correct subscription (the default filter can obscure this, unfortunately) and verify you are There
-- Click the Azure interactive shell icon (upper right) to facilitate using the `az` Azure command line.
+- Click the Azure interactive shell icon (upper right) to use the `az` Azure command line.
-    - Use **Advanced Settings** to create a new Resource Group etc under the correct subscription; be sure to select `bash`
+    - In so doing: Use **Advanced Settings** to create a Resource Group under this subscription; select `bash`
+    - I name the RG `r5-rg`, the Storage Account `r5sa`, the File Share `r5-fs`
-    - I will use `r5-rg`, `r5sa`, `r5-fs` for resource group, storage account and file share. '-' not permitted in storage account names, forsooth.
+        - The `-` character is not permitted in storage account names, forsooth.
-- Shell terminal opens but begins madly resizing... oh dear
+- Shell terminal opens

+These **`az`** commands illustrate getting readable results by using `--output table`

 ```